OSGeo/gdal/gdal/doc/source/drivers/vector/gpx.rst

 For route points and tracks points, if there is a Z coordinate, it is used to fill the elevation element of the corresponding points.

-Starting with GDAL/OGR 1.8.0, if a layer is named "track_points" with wkbPoint/wkbPoint25D geometries, the tracks in the GPX file will be built from the sequence of features in that layer.
+If a layer is named "track_points" with wkbPoint/wkbPoint25D geometries, the tracks in the GPX file will be built from the sequence of features in that layer.
 This is the way of setting GPX attributes for each track point, in addition to the raw